dstroud/dreamsequence_dev/README.md

 		- ⊡ "single-event" lane containing only type of event
 		- ☰ "multi-event" lane containing various types of events
 	- Selecting a lane using E2/3 or tapping an empty event slot will show the last-saved event in that lane
-	- Holding K1 in the events editor brings up a quick-menu.
-Select an option with E2/3 and release K1 or press K3 to perform the action.
+	- Holding K1 in the events editor brings up a quick actions menu.
+Select an option with E2/3 and release K1 to perform the action.
 Currently the only option is to clear all events in the segment.
+  - MIDI Bank Select and Program Change events
+  - Song>>Arranger>>Next position event can create nonlinear/randomized arrangements.
+Can also be used to create sub loop (i.e. use segment 1 for song init events then loop from a later segment 2).

-- Custom NB MIDI voice with script-level control over channel
+- Custom NB MIDI voice with script-level control over channel.
+No need for voice instances.

+- Quality of life
+  - Custom MIDI voice with script control over MIDI channel

 ### Changes and FYI
 - Rolled back requirements to 231114.
 However, Norns 240221 is required for Ableton Link clock support.
 - Grid will blink LEDs to communicate that user interaction may be required, e.g.: pattern extends beyond the current Grid view, muted patterns, unsaved events, arranger ending.
-- Grid will slowly pulse LEDs to communicate upcoming changes such as a manual jump of the arranger playhead, upcoming chord pattern changes, or arranger looping.
+- Grid will slowly pulse LEDs to communicate upcoming changes such as a manual jump of the arranger playhead, arranger looping, upcoming chord pattern changes.
 - Dropping MIDI device names and displaying by port # instead.
 They're just too long.
-- Will reset `load pset` pref on first launch as compatibility with older psets is broken
+- Will reset `load pset` pref on first launch as compatibility with older psets is broken.
-- Default seq `reset` value is now "measure"
+- Default seq `reset` value is now "measure".